This ConnectBox is nearly ready to go already. Just a few things that you need to do first to make the end user experience useful.

 The OLED screen on power up will show the ConnectBox logo for a short period of time then turn off.
-Of the three buttons, ˄ up, ˅ down, ∧˩ return, only the up and down buttons are used at this time.
-Pressing the up button for 1 second will bring up the first status screen:
+Of the two buttons, ˄ up, ˅ down pressing the up button for 1 second will bring up the first status screen:

 This screen shows the number of connected people, the version number of firmware in the unit, the battery charge level and the CPU temperature.
 NOTE : The CPU temperature should never exceed 70˚C.

 Pressing the up button again for 1 second with the first status screen on, will bring up the second status screen: